joelouthan/theologic.us/content/posts/family_devos-mark/2012-08-01-devotions-mark-14-11-jesus-baptizes-with-holy-spirit.md

 **Note:** I originally posted this as Mark 1:4-11 and suddenly remembered that passage better serves as two distinct conversation: _Who is the Holy Spirit_ (this post) and _What is the Trinity?_ (next post).
 For posterity sake, I have taken the liberty of updating the old post, splitting into two, re-titling both and posting up.
 Sorry for the confusion.
 Enjoy. &#8211;_Ed._

-**Series**: I have made mentioned of our Devotions on the Internets and gotten a few requests for my notes.
-So that is what I am doing just that here.
-Every Wednesday as a regular weekly series, I will share my notes that I write in preparing for Devotions.

  [1]: https://i0.wp.com/theologic.us/wp-content/uploads/2012/08/fire.jpeg